shamil614/shamil614.github.io/_posts/2017-09-25-export-your-rubygems-to-elixir.markdown

 You can find the [ export_ruby code ](https://github.com/shamil614/export_ruby) on Github.

-In closing thoughts, if you want to maximize speed you need to make sure to use a Supervisor to keep the ruby process running instead of starting and stopping on every call.
+In closing, if you want to maximize speed you need to make sure to use a Supervisor to keep the ruby process running instead of starting and stopping on every call.
 I'll write another shorter post on how I setup a Supervisor and include some benchmarks.
 At the time of writing this post, we haven't deployed the feature to production, but I just started testing locally and everything works great.
 As long as you're passing simple data types, `export/erlport` should be considered when you need a ruby gem but can't find an equivalent hex package, or simply don't have the time to write it in Elixir.

 I hope this post helps others and saves you the many days I spent working to get `export` running in my Elixir app.